Shared Brain Circuits

 Medical Acupuncture: Modulation of the Limbic System and HPA Axis

-Among the proposed mechanisms for medical acupuncture are effects on brain structures that process emotions and pain together. fMRI studies suggest that acupuncture may:
+Among the proposed mechanisms for medical acupuncture are effects on brain structures that process emotions and pain together. fMRI studies suggest acupuncture may:

 Reduce amygdala activity — the central structure for processing fear and anxiety — in patients with chronic pain, in small to moderate-size studies.
 There are indications of a dose-dependent effect, although the temporal persistence of the effect after a session is still under investigation.